Ara Darzi, Baron Darzi of Denham: Political career

 In December 2006 NHS London asked Darzi to "develop a strategy to meet Londoners' health needs over the next five to ten years" and so his report Healthcare for London: A Framework for Action was published on 11 July 2007.
 Largely implemented, it recommended the development of academic health science centres and the introduction of more primary services in one place: polyclinics.
 The plan for moving care from hospitals to GP-led polyclinics was not successful.
 Nick Clegg called it "the central imposition of a polyclinic on every primary care trust, regardless of the geography, demographics and clinical needs of the area".
 However, his call for trauma, acute stroke and heart attack services to be centralised in specialist units succeeded and has been widely copied.

-He was also National Advisor in Surgery to the Department of Health.
-Darzi's report in this role, 'Saws and Scalpels to Lasers and Robots: Clinical case for change’ (April 2007), argued for a change to the way surgery is organised to maximise patient benefits.
+He was also the National Advisor in Surgery to the Department of Health.
+Darzi's report in this role, 'Saws and Scalpels to Lasers and Robots: Clinical case for change' (April 2007), argued for a change to the way surgery is organised to maximise patient benefits.

-On 29 June 2007 Darzi was appointed Parliamentary Under-Secretary of State in the Department of Health in the House of Lords at the Department of Health by Prime Minister Gordon Brown.
-He was duly raised to the peerage on 12 July 2007 as Baron Darzi of Denham, of Gerrards Cross in the County of Buckinghamshire.
-His appointment was a small part of a political shift by government to incorporate more talents, with historical predecessors such as the Ministry of All the Talents: however, he only lasted two years in the post.
+Darzi was granted a life peerage on 12 July 2007, taking the title Baron Darzi of Denham, of Gerrards Cross in the County of Buckinghamshire and joining the House of Lords.
+On 29 June 2007 Prime Minister Gordon Brown appointed him as Parliamentary Under-Secretary of State in the Department of Health.
+His appointment was a small part of a political shift by government to incorporate more talents, with historical predecessors such as the Ministry of All the Talents.

 Darzi was tasked with leading a national review to plan the course of the NHS over a decade, reporting to the Prime Minister, Chancellor, and Secretary of State for Health in June 2008.
 He cooperated with the Department of Health to undertake the "NHS Next Stage Review".